Advertiser Disclosure

 Fees and Minimums

 Some banks charge higher fees for people with bad credit.
 You may get zero relief if you try to withdraw more than your current balance.
 Overdraft fees can add up and make a bank account more expensive.
-You can use an app like Current to get overdraft fee relief for up to $200.
-Current doesn’t have hidden fees, but not all financial institutions are that generous.
 Big banks may use their credibility to attract consumers while charging hidden fees.
 Banks may require a minimum amount of transactions to demonstrate activity.
 Most minimums are reasonable, and you can move funds back and forth between two checking accounts to fulfill the minimum.
 If you only have one account, make small deposits instead of lump-sum deposits.

 Balance Requirements